straybiker/HA-load-balancer/README.md

 >    time_constant: 12
 >    precision: 2
 >```
->sensor.netto_verbruik_huis is the raw household power consumption, netto_verbruik_huis_lp is used by the load balancer.
-This sensor can become negative if PV panels provide more power then being used by the household.
+>Note: `sensor.netto_verbruik_huis` represents raw household power consumption, while `netto_verbruik_huis_lp` is the filtered value used by the load balancer.
+This sensor can show negative values when PV panels generate more power than the household consumes.

-#### Step 3
+#### Step 3: Create Scripts
-Create the scripts
+1. Load Balancer Automation
-- Create a new automation for the load balancer and paste the yaml code of LoadbalanceEVCharger.yamlinto it
+   - Create a new automation in Home Assistant
+   - Paste the contents of `LoadbalanceEVCharger.yaml` into it
+   - Save and enable the automation

+2. Charger Parameters Script
-- Create a new script to update the charger and paste the yaml code of the SetChargerParams.yaml in it
+   - Create a new script in Home Assistant
+   - Paste the contents of `SetChargerParams.yaml` into it
+   - Save the script

+3. Optional: Reset Parameters Automation
-- [Optional] Create a new automation to reset the charger parameters when the car is disconnected and paste the yaml code of resetCharger.yaml in it
+   - Create a new automation in Home Assistant
+   - Paste the contents of `resetCharger.yaml` into it
+   - Save and enable the automation

 ### Option 2: Package installation
 See https://www.home-assistant.io/docs/configuration/packages/ for details about packages